 Please nominate a point of contact and return by <<Month, DD, YYYY>>.
 To nominate the proposed contact, simply sign and date the form.
 To nominate someone other than the proposed contact, please complete the Nominated Contact information above.
 This form can be returned by mail (preaddressed and stamped envelope enclosed), e-mailed toECDS.@rti.org, or faxed to 1-XXX-XXX-XXXX.
 Thank you.

+Pursuant to 5 CFR 1320.5(b), an agency may not conduct or sponsor, and a person is not required to respond to an information collection unless it displays a valid OMB control number.
+The OMB control number for this collection is 3145-0174 (Exp.
+5/31/2013).
+Public reporting burden for this collection of information is estimated to average one hour per response, including the time for reviewing instructions.
+Send comments regarding this burden estimate and any other aspect of this collection of information, including suggestions for reducing this burden, to: Suzanne Plimpton, Reports Clearance Officer, Facilities and Operations Branch, Division of Administrative Services, National Science Foundation, Arlington, VA 22230.

 Attachment A.1 – Study Participation Form – Blank Version (Strategy F)

 Early Career Doctorate Study (ECDS)